This famous street has become a metonym for the financial markets in the United States.

 Two mighty important moments in the history of the United States happened on Wall Street.
 The first presidential inauguration happened on the balcony of Federal Hall on April 30, 1789.
 On this day, George Washington took the oath of office.

 One year earlier, the Bill of Rights which consists of the first 10 amendments to the United States Constitution, was passed here as well.

 5. The New Federal Hall Building Commemorates important moments

 The original building was demolished in 1812 and the current Federal Hall Building on Wall Street was completed in 1842.
 It was built in the Greek Revival architectural style and is one of the best-preserved landmarks in this style in the city.

 It was originally built as the U.S. Customs House for the Port of New York and served as a sub-treasury building.
-It’s now a National Memorial which commemorates some of the most important moments in American history that happened on the location.
+It’s now a National Memorial that commemorates some of the most important moments in American history that happened at the location.

 6. The first version of the New York Stock Exchange was formed in 1792

 Wall Street became an important gathering place for traders and investors to deal in securities in the 18th century.
 They used to do this under a buttonwood tree that was located in the area.